humzashahid-mobileDev/Algorithm-Swift/README.md

 I write problem solving interview question and their solutions with examples of input and outputs  and Complexity.

-# Searching algorithm
+# Searching Algorithm

-# Sorting alogrithem
+# Sorting Algorithm